yymyo1/home-assistant-matter-hub/packages/docs/Getting Started/Bridge Configuration.md

 >
 > - Labels and areas in Home Assistant are technically represented by their "slugs".
 > - Slugs are technical identifiers used in the background.
-> - Slugs are always lowercase and only allow a-z and underscores, so everything else will be replaced with an
+> - Slugs are always lowercase and only allow a-z and underscores, so everything else will be replaced with an `underscore`.

-    underscore.

 > - Even when renaming a label or area, the slug doesn't change.
 Never.
 >